 - Fertilizing container cucumbers – Because cucumbers are heavy feeders, I add a slow release organic fertilizer to the potting mix at planting time.
 This provides a steady feed throughout the growing season.
 To supplement this, I also use a diluted liquid kelp fertilizer or compost tea every three to four weeks.

-- Monitor for pests and diseases – Cucumbers can fall prey to pests like cucumber beetles, aphids, and slugs, and diseases like powdery mildew and bacterial wilt.
+- Monitor for pests and diseases – Cucumbers can fall prey to pests like cucumber beetles, aphids, squash bugs, and slugs, and diseases like powdery mildew and bacterial wilt.
 It helps to grow resistant varieties, but keeping an eye out for potential problems also allows you to take action before they get out of hand.
+A soapy water spray can be used for many types of insect pests.
 For detailed information on cucumber plant problems, be sure to check out this excellent article by Jessica.

 How to harvest cucumbers in containers

 Cucumbers are best harvested when the fruits are slightly immature and at the peak of quality.
+Once pollination has occurred it takes 5 to 10 days, depending on the variety, for the female flower to become a fruit.
 Fruit size varies from variety to variety with some ready to pick when just two inches in length and others when they’re a foot long, so read the seed packet for specific harvest information.
 Don’t allow over-ripe fruits to remain on the plant.
 This reduces new flower and fruit production.